juantoca/overengineered-snakes/README.md

 # snakes-terminalsaver
-Stupid snakes moving around you're terminal(inspired by the mythical snake game)
+Stupid snakes moving around your terminal(inspired by the mythical snake game)